-Saurastra is located on the western part of India.
+Saurashtra is located in the western part of India.

-Saurastra - Rajkot and Bhavangar are connected to Mumbai by daily flight
+Saurashtra – Rajkot, and Bhavnagar are connected to Mumbai by a daily flight

-Mumbai It is well connected to major international airports in Europe, United States, Singapore and Middle East.
-Following airlines operate out of Mumbai to Saurastra
+Mumbai is well connected to major international airports in Europe, United States, Singapore, and the Middle East.
+Following airlines operate out of Mumbai to Saurashtra

 Indian domestic carriers connect Mumbai to all major cities across the country; some major ones are as follows:

 State transport buses and private luxury are available for various cities of Gujarat.
-State Transport buses are regular available from Rajkot and Bhavangar to other cities of Gujarat Private buses are also availbale for Mumbai, Bhuj, Una, Mount Abu, and Udaipur.
+State Transport buses are regularly available from Rajkot and Bhavnagar to other cities of Gujarat Private buses are also available for Mumbai, Bhuj, Una, Mount Abu, and Udaipur.

 Rajkot is a flourishing town of Gujarat and is known for its industries that determine a prosperous economic condition.
 Rajkot is also famous as the ancestral home of Mahatma Gandhi who spent the early days of his life here.
-The city is also known for its mirror works, Bandhani (tie and dye) sarees, bead works, patch work, silk embroidery, jewellery market and watch parts.
-In the present days, Rajkot has gained huge popularity as a major tourist destination and you will find a number of tourist attractions that are dotted all over the town such as Watson Museum and Library, Rajkumar College, Jagat Mandir, Rashtriya Shala, Jubilee Garden and Balaji Temple.
+The city is also known for its mirror works, Bandhani (tie and dye) sarees, beadworks, patchwork, silk embroidery, jewelry market and watch parts.
+In the present days, Rajkot has gained huge popularity as a major tourist destination and you will find a number of tourist attractions that are dotted all over the town such as Watson Museum and Library, Rajkumar College, Jagat Mandir, Rashtriya Shala, Jubilee Garden, and Balaji Temple.

-The present Bhuvaneshwari Temple is very famous all over India as this is one of the only two temple of Bhuvaneshwari in the whole country.
+The present Bhuvaneshwari Temple is very famous all over India as this is one of the only two temples of Bhuvaneshwari in the whole country.
 Gondal is also famous for its Groundnut Oil.